HarryLuUMN/gnn-exp/README.md

 # Visual Exploration of Graph Neural Networks in Your Computational Notebook

-The reposi contains a graph neural network visualization library adopted from our previous work GNN101.
+The repository contains a graph neural network visualization library adopted from our previous work GNN101.

 ## Installation